MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

 \subsubsection{Reduction of memory consumption}

-To evaluate the reduction in memory consumption, we conduct a comparison between the search processes using both single-stage and multi-stage settings on CIFAR-10 in the small search space.
+To evaluate the reduction in memory consumption, we conduct a comparison between the search processes using both single-stage and multi-stage settings on CIFAR-10 under the small search space configuration.
 The results are presented in Table \ref{tb5}.

-As shown in the table, the memory consumption reaches its peak at stage 3 in the multi-stage search, which is only 54\% of the memory consumption observed in the single-stage search.
+As shown in the table, the peak memory consumption in the multi-stage search (12.4G) is only 46.9\% of that in the single-stage counterpart (26.4G), with merely 2 additional GPU hours incurred and no accuracy drop observed.
+This indicates that the multi-stage design effectively reduces memory usage at a modest computational cost, without compromising performance.